Norm-variation of cubic ergodic averages: Introduction

-Proof of Theorem \ref{thm2} is presented in Section \ref{sec2}.
-The idea is to split the jumps into the \emph{long jumps} (i.e.\@ those corresponding to the scales $r$ which are dyadic numbers $2^k$, $k\in \Z$) and the \emph{short jumps} (i.e.\@ those corresponding to $r$ from a fixed interval of the form $[2^k,2^{k+1}]$).
-This is the usual approach to variational estimates, as can be seen, for instance, in \cite{JSW} and \cite{DOP}.
-The standard transition to Theorem \ref{thm1} is given in Section \ref{sec3}.
+The proof of Theorem \ref{thm:char_q} is presented in Section \ref{sec:proofmain}.
+The idea is to split the norm-variation into the {long variation}, corresponding to the dyadic scales, and the {short variation}, corresponding to the scales from a fixed dyadic interval.
+This is the usual approach to variational estimates, as can be seen, for instance, in \cite{JSW08} and \cite{DOP17}.
+The long and short variation estimates are then shown by a lacunary decomposition of the characteristic function of the unit cube and carefully estimating the resulting pieces.
+The factor $I^{1-q/2}$ arises when passing to a square function, whose bounds are in turn reduced to a multilinear singular integral estimate from \cite{DST22}.